Franchise Marketing Playbook

 When Does It Make Sense to Create Local Service Pages?

-Tip: Sometimes, a franchisee will offer a service or product that isn’t available across the entire system.
-Creating a page for this service is a great way to test the waters.
+Tip: If a franchisee offers a service or product that isn’t available across the entire system, consider creating a page for this service to test the waters.
 For example, a franchisee may create a page for financing options.
 If that page receives droves of organic traffic from users outside its service area, then it might be a good idea to roll out financing options across the entire system.
 This is an example of how micro can inform macro.

 Audit Your Backlink Profile to Find Opportunities

-Tip: The easiest way to build links is to link Google My Business pages, social profiles, and other local listings to associated local franchise homepages.
+Tip: The easiest way to build links is to link Google Business profile pages, social profiles and other local listings to associated local franchise homepages.
 We also recommend auditing the entire domain for backlinks so that franchisees can learn from one another.
 For example, you may find a dozen links from various chambers of commerce.
 If so, the corporate office could recommend that franchisees pursue backlinks from their local chambers of commerce.

 Paid Media for Franchises